cwgstreet/cloudSmoker/README.md

 ### cloudSmoker ###

 This folder contains the full cloudSmoker software (sketch and libraries); developed under VSCode / Platformio IDE rather than Arduino IDE so folder structure reflect Platformio structure.
-Node that the project code base is over 1600 lines total and makes extensive use of user and public libraries.
+Note that the project code base is over 1600 lines total and makes extensive use of user and public libraries.

 ### Images ###